gerrowadat/clouddns-sync/README.md

 You can add `--dry-run` to putzonefile to see what we'd do.
 You can also add `--prune-missing` to remove RRs that aren't in your zonefile but are in gcloud.

-Note that the zonefile parsing is pretty janky and likely won't like shortcuts like barenames for hosts and multiple A records for a single name, etc.

 My own use case is to do this once and then do future updates from a data source more reliable than your grandad's text file.

 # Update from Nomad cluster (NOT IMPLEMENTED YET)